 \section{A three-pronged approach to LRU}

-Because LRU is the most common caching policy, we focus on carefully understanding its performance.
-The purpose of this section is to explain why increasing the hit ratio can actually lead to decreased throughput for DRAM-based software caches.
-Our takeaways are summarized in Section~\ref{ss:takeaway}.
+Because LRU is the most common caching policy, we devote this section to LRU's performance.
+Our purpose is to explain why increasing the hit ratio can lead to decreased throughput.
+The numbers used in the queueing model are measured from our prototype built on Meta's DRAM-based software cache, with hardware to be described in Section~\ref{ss:implementation}.
+Takeaways are summarized in Section~\ref{ss:takeaway}.